Sickeroni/TilesWM/README.md

 # TilesWM

-A experimental Windowmanager for Linux.
+A experimental Windowmanager for X11.

-Watch Branch "cleanup" for refactoring.